Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 The Yamaha RM-Pro II is an original Floyd Rose-style tremolo with one straight knife edge.
 It first appeared in the 1991 Yamaha catalog on the new Pacifica model and highest-spec "Yamaha Hard Style" RGX-612JS, and on the "Yamaha Advance Style" Sonare Series.
 It also featured on several Japanese signature models until 1995.
 It was gradually replaced by the identical Rockin' Magic Pro III, which in turn was used until 2003.

-The RM-Pro II and III are unique in that they have a two-piece base, one of which is the housing for individual horizontal intonation screws that, when turned, move the saddles forward or back on the main base plate for precise adjustment.
+The RM-Pro II and III are unique in that they have a two-piece base, one of which is the housing for individual horizontal intonation screws that, when turned, move the saddles forward or back on the main baseplate for precise adjustment.
 Both plates screw into the block.
 This additional saddle adjustment functionality was pioneered by Yamaha and used on earlier tremolos.
-Each saddle assembly includes a vertical tube that you feed the string through from underneath.
+Each saddle assembly includes its own vertical tube that you feed the string through from underneath.
 The strings do not have to have their ball ends cut off.
 Additionally, the saddles have string locks like a regular Floyd Rose.
-Here is an excellent video guide on the Yamaha RM-PRO II: Yamaha RM PRO II Assembly Guide - YouTube

-The RM-Pro II and III are immediately recognizable for the fact that the licensing statement is stamped upside down on the base plate, irrespective of whether the guitar is left handed or right handed.
+The RM-Pro II and III are immediately recognizable for the fact that the licensing statement is stamped upside down on the baseplate, irrespective of whether the guitar is left handed or right handed.
 It says: "YAMAHA RM-PRO II" or "YAMAHA RM-PRO III" with a second line saying "Licensed Under" and a third line saying "Floyd Rose Pats."
 All three U.S patent numbers are stamped on the block.

 Left hand guitars made with this tremolo were the 1991 Yamaha RGZ 612L and 1991-1993 Yamaha YG 612L, both made in Taiwan; and the 1992-1995 Yamaha Pacifica 912JL, made in Japan.
+Both the Pacifica 912JL and YG612L were explicitly stated in Yamaha catalogs as being available left-handed.
+The Pacifica became a regular left-handed offering.

 Yamaha RMX III

-The RMX III is a redesign of the RMX II adding a one-piece tail structure for the fine tuners instead each saddle having its own tuner.
+The RMX III was a redesign of the RMX II adding a one-piece tail structure for the fine tuners instead each saddle having its own tuner.
 It also has one straight knife edge.
 It is still single locking in the same way as the RMX II.
 It has a torque adjusted tremolo arm which pops in and out.
 There are no inscriptions or identifiers on the base or block.
-The RMX III first appeared in the 1991 Yamaha catalog on the lower-spec "Yamaha Hard Style" RGX and RGZ Series and the lower-spec YG Series until 1993.
+The RMX III first appeared in the 1991 Yamaha Japan catalog on the lower-spec "Yamaha Hard Style" RGX and RGZ Series and the lower-spec YG Series until 1993.

 ESP Japan (1980s and 1990s)